sivakar94/Customer_complaints_model/README.md

 you can run the following command to run it:

 ## Create your environment
-python -m venv .venv
+$ python -m venv .venv

-source .venv/bin/activate
+$ source .venv/bin/activate

 ## Install dependecies
-pip install -r requirements.txt
+$ pip install -r requirements.txt

 ## Run the Flask application
-python Flask.py
+$ python Flask.py

 ## Text the application with any input
 $ curl http://localhost:5000/score -d "{\"text\":\"I Have a federal student loan\"}" -H 'Content-Type: application/json'

 ## Now let's Load test it with locust with the following command
-locust -f loadtest.py
+$ locust -f loadtest.py

-Try to Simulate it with a different number of users and see how the latency is affected
+# Try to Simulate it with a different number of users and see how the latency is affected

-The training.ipynb can be accesed above in the training folder